ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-With the help of network incident management, the management systems first automatically analyze root cause of the alarms at each single network layer and report corresponding incidents to the multi-layer,multi-domain management system, then such management system comprehensively analyzes the topology relationship and service relationship between the root causes of both layers.
+With the help of network incident management, the management systems first automatically analyze root cause of the alarms at each single network layer and report corresponding network incidents to the multi-layer,multi-domain management system, then such management system comprehensively analyzes the topology relationship and service relationship between the root causes of both layers.
 The inner relationship among the alarms will be identified